New Research Debunks Common ADHD Misconceptions

 Key Takeaways

-• ADHD is often seen as a disease or mental illness, but it may be a coping mechanism that is no longer effective.
+• ADHD is often seen as a disease or mental illness, but it may be a mechanism that is no longer effective.

 • The influences brain development, particularly the relationship with parents, and infants may absorb stress and tune out as a coping mechanism.